Albert Van Den Bergh and Jane Hartley Fund

 Waveslaves Surf Club was created in response to a survey in local schools to investigate how many young people had the opportunity to try the sport of surfing.
 It was found that only a small percentage of young people between the age of 8 and 18 had the opportunity to surf due to the financial restraints to the sport.
 As Newquay is dubbed the ‘surfing capital of the UK’, surfing activities are targeted toward a tourist market which means the prices are at a premium.
 WaveSlaves gives its members the opportunity to surf weekly at an affordable rate, receive high level input from qualified instructors and learn beach safety skills which benefit the whole community.

-The Albert Van Den Bergh and Jane Hartley Fund has four funding rounds a year for applications over £1,000, the dates for 2018 are;
+The Albert Van Den Bergh and Jane Hartley Fund has four funding rounds a year, the dates for 2018 are;

 Deadline: 15th February 2018